 We hope this best practices list of questions was helpful as you embark on finding a Salesforce development partner.

 It’s also important to share your goals and culture with the prospective partner so that everyone can come into the project with a good understanding of each other.

 As mentioned in our blog about what to look for in a Salesforce partner, you could outline and share the following:

 - Your goals and objectives for hiring a partner.

 - What you want to accomplish with the partner and how it will impact your business.

-- What value you are hoping the relationship will bring you.
+- What value you are hoping the relationship will bring.

-- What do you need from the partnership, and for how long do you expect to be leveraging the partner that brings value.
+- What you need from the partnership, and for how long you expect to be leveraging the partner that brings value.